rocky-linux/documentation/docs/books/admin_guide/16-about-sytemd.md

 In October 2012, Arch Linux booted with `systemd` by default.

-From October 2013 to February 2014, the Debian Technical Committee had a long debate on the Debian mailing list, focusing on the topic "which init should be used by Debian 8 jessie as the system default" and finally decided to use `systemd`.
+From October 2013 to February 2014, the Debian Technical Committee had a lengthy debate on the Debian mailing list, focusing on "which init should be used by Debian 8 Jessie as the system default" and finally decided to use `systemd`.

 In February 2014, Ubuntu adopted `systemd` as its init and abandoned its own Upstart.

 In August 2015, `systemd` began providing login shells callable through `machinectl`.

-In 2016, `systemd` discovered a security vulnerability that allowed any non privileged user to perform a "denial of service attack" on `systemd`.
+In 2016, `systemd` discovered a security vulnerability that allows any non-privileged user to perform a "denial of service attack" on `systemd`.

 In 2017, `systemd` discovered another security vulnerability - **CVE-2017-9445**.
 Remote attackers can trigger a buffer overflow vulnerability and execute malicious code through malicious DNS responses.